Consumer medicine information

 Some patients receiving treatment with cefotaxime have presented with severe reactions including hypersensitivity reactions with a fatal outcome (see Section 4.3 Contraindications; Section 4.8 Adverse Effects (Undesirable Effects)).

-Since cross allergy exists between penicillins and cephalosporins, Cefotaxime should be used with caution in patients with known hypersensitivity to penicillin or other beta-lactam antibiotics.
+Since cross allergy exists between penicillins and cephalosporins, cefotaxime should be used with caution in patients with known hypersensitivity to penicillin or other beta-lactam antibiotics.
 Serious, including fatal hypersensitivity reactions have been reported in patients receiving cefotaxime (see Section 4.3 Contraindications; Section 4.8 Adverse Effects (Undesirable Effects)).
 If a hypersensitivity reaction occurs, treatment must be stopped.

 The possibility of severe or fatal anaphylactic reactions should be borne in mind and appropriate treatment kept available.